aandriat/MIT-FCCee/README.md

 #3.
 ANALYZING SAMPLES
 The generate.sh process will save samples as delphes .root files in the output folder.
 Use these as an imput to sample analysis.
+Also saves cross sections for each process in cross_sections.txt

 In analysis there are four files: rootlogon.C specifies the location of the delphes installation - change this once when starting to use the programs hist_process.C takes the delphes samples in the output folder, subjects them to various cuts and calcualtions, and outputs histograms of the leading di-particle reconstructed mass and recoil mass. hist_functions.C is a helper file to histprocess, cointaing the cuts and calculations

+#4.
+MAKING HISTOGRAMS
+hist_draw.C includes many stylistic choices for attractive histogram generation and should serve as a platform for case-by-case drawing needs

+#5.
+CROSS SECTION AND COUPLING UNCERTAINTY
+xsection.sh and coupling.sh are simple commands to save cd time between sample and process.
+Hopefully will become more automated with future updates